Can You Stack 2 Mattresses on Top of Each Other?

 Some mattresses have covers made from smooth and silky fabrics, which will aid with slipping between the layers.

 The worst that may happen is that you’d have to do some daily adjusting to get the mattresses back to a level position.
-The mattress’s integrity will be jeopardized by all that shifting around.

 4. Can cause discomfort and back pain